AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    ![Proxied sample content](/help/forms/assets/sample_af.png)

-Navigate to an Adaptive Form to see theme applied to an Adaptive Form without any customizations.
+Navigate to an Adaptive Form to see theme applied without any customizations.

 ### 6. Customize the theme {#customize-theme}